 Old age, harsh weather conditions, and poor workmanship can all cause shingles to become damaged or go missing.
 Once shingles have become split, curled, or torn, they do not provide ample protection to the underlying roofing structure.
 This allows moisture to seep into the house.
 If the damage is localized, such as a single missing shingle, then a simple roof repair will typically take care of the problem.
 However, if the damage spreads over more than 30 percent of the roof, new roof installation is the best solution.

-The age of your roof should be a critical factor when deciding whether or not to undergo a full roof replacement.
+The age of your current roof should be a critical factor when deciding whether or not to undergo a full roof replacement.
 If your roof is only a few years old and is already leaking, the problem is likely the quality of materials used, the quality of the installation, or a defect in the materials.
 Normal wear and tear takes many years or even decades.
 The average asphalt shingled roof lasts 15 to 20 years, while better quality materials like tile, copper, and slate can last upwards of 50 years.
 If your roof has neared its life expectancy, it is often a better investment to replace the roof rather than continue to make costly repairs.

 Recent Storm or Disaster